Fall Term is digital!

 How are we going to do classes and stuff?

 Remotely!
 That will mean different things for different courses.
 Some will be moving online to D2L and Basecamp and work more like the kind of online courses you may have taken before, while others may be conducted through Zoom and may meet at the same time they would if they were in a classroom.
 Some might take another tack altogether.
-Your instructors will reach out to you close to the start of Spring term to let you know how to get connected.
+Your instructors will reach out to you close to the start of Fall term to let you know how to get connected.

-But, like, how do classes work, time-wise?
+how do classes work, time-wise?

-Oh!
-Sure.
 Online classes work the same as in-person classes time-wise.
 4 credit hours are still 4 credit hours per term.
 Instructors, though, will handle each class differently; some will be live streams that take up much of the time, while others will be more traditional D2L and Basecamp text-based classes.
 And some might be a hybrid…again, your instructors will reach out to you before the beginning of spring term and will outline how your classes will roll out.

-What is the attendance policy for Spring?
+What is the attendance policy for fall?

 Because this is an unprecedented situation, we want to work with you to ensure your success, and that includes attendance; different classes and mediums of connection will handle this differently.
 However, please keep in mind that even with the flexibility, you still have to turn things in on time, same as always, and keep up with course material.